GDATASoftwareAG/vaas/golang/vaas/README.md

 It gives you as a developer functions to talk to G DATA VaaS.
 It wraps away the complexity of the API into basic functions.

-### Connect(ctx context.Context, auth authenticator.Authenticator) (termChan <-chan error, err error)
+### Connect(ctx context.Context, auth authenticator.Authenticator) (errorChan <-chan error, err error)

-Connect opens a websocket connection to the VAAS Server, which is kept open until the context.Context expires.
-The termChan indicates when a connection was closed.
+Connect opens a websocket connection to the VAAS Server.
+Use Close() to terminate the connection.
+The errorChan indicates when a connection was closed.
 In the case of an unexpected close, an error is written to the channel.

 ### ForSha256(ctx context.Context, sha256 string) (messages.VaasVerdict, error)